hamzamu/equineistcom-sv/src/content/posts/10-guide-right-farm.md

 ### **1. Observe the Horse’s Physical & Mental Condition**
 First, look at the horses themselves.
 Not the shiny coats, not the clean stalls, but the condition of their backs, their muscles, their posture.
 A strong topline isn’t just about looks.
 It’s about balance.
 About how they carry themselves, how they move, how they respond to pressure.
 If a horse walks with stiffness, if its shoulders are uneven, if it tucks its tail constantly, that’s not normal.
 That’s pain.
 That’s stress.
 That’s a sign that something is wrong, not with the horse, but with the environment.

-Look beyond the coat and clean stall.
 Focus on the topline, muscle symmetry, posture, and overall energy.
 A healthy horse carries itself with balance and ease.
 If you see stiffness, uneven shoulders, tucked tail, or lethargy, that’s not laziness, it’s pain or stress.
 The body tells the story.

 ![My Horse Kuzey](/post_covers/_mo_31.jpg)